Policies and Corporate Publications

 University Executive Board (UEB)

 The University Executive Board consists of the Vice-Chancellor, the Deputy Vice-Chancellor, the Pro-Vice-Chancellors, the two Heads of Service, the Chief Financial Officer, and the University Secretary.
-It meets weekly throughout most of the year and deals with all aspects of academic management, including finance.
+It meets fortnightly throughout most of the year and deals with all aspects of academic management, including finance.
 It also advises the Strategy and Finance Committee on the allocation of resources.
 The University Executive Board reports to the Senate and to the Strategy and Finance Committee.